 What UK, Australia, US said on Canada accusing India of killing Sikh leader

-The three nations express concerns over ‘serious allegations’ that India was involved in murder of a Sikh separatist leader in Canada.
+The three nations express concerns over ‘serious allegations’ that India was involved in murder of Hardeep Singh Nijjar in Canada.

 The United Kingdom says it is in close touch with its Canadian partners about “serious allegations” from Ottawa that the Indian government was involved in the murder of a Sikh separatist leader in British Columbia province earlier this year.